Background pattern

 Azithromycin

-Read this leaflet carefully before you start taking this medicine
+Read all of this leaflet carefully before you start taking this medicine.

-• Keep this leaflet as you may need to read it again.
+• Keep this leaflet, you may need to read it again.

-• If you have any questions, ask your doctor or pharmacist.
+• If you have any further questions, ask your doctor or pharmacist.

-1. What is Zitromax 1000 mg powder and for what it is used
+1. What Zitromax 1000 mg powder is and what it is used for

-Antibiotics are used to treat bacterial infections and do not work for viral infections such as the flu or a cold.
+Antibiotics are used to treat bacterial infections and are not effective against viral infections such as flu or common cold.

-It is essential to follow the instructions regarding the dose, administration interval, and treatment duration indicated by your doctor.
+It is essential to follow the instructions regarding dosage, administration interval, and treatment duration as indicated by your doctor.

 • Throat, tonsil, ear, or sinus infections.

-• Urethritis or cervicitis, see section 3.
+• Urethra (urethritis) or cervix (cervicitis) infections, see section 3.

-• Chancroid, see section 3.
+• Sexually transmitted infections (chancroid), see section 3.

 Do not take Zitromax 1000 mg powder